raganwald/raganwald.github.com/_posts/2008-02-21-mouse-trap.md

 ---
 title: "The Mouse Trap"
-suffix: "A+ story.
+quote: "A+ story.
 Can't believe how much this stuff happens."
 quoteauthor: "Xichekolas"
 tags: [allonge]
 ---